shaik1002/biggitlabbomb/doc/user/project/web_ide/index.md

 To pair the Web IDE with a remote development environment, see [Remote development](../remote_development/index.md).

-Support for improvements to Markdown preview when using GitLab Flavored Markdown in the Web IDE is proposed in [issue 645](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/issues/645).

 ## Open the Web IDE

 To open the Web IDE: